-No Strategy Desired Outcome 1 Reduce life cycle costs while managing risk by the alignment of a 4-year rolling program for capital and operating expenditure with long term financial plan revenue and expenditure projections into annual budgets.
+No. STRATEGY DESIRED OUTCOME 1 Reduce life cycle costs while managing risk by the alignment of a 4-year rolling program for capital and operating expenditure with long term financial plan revenue and expenditure projections into annual budgets.
 Long term financial planning drives budget deliberations and the long-term implications of all services are considered in annual budget deliberations.
 2 Report our service level, financial and risk performance against organisational objectives in the Annual Report.
 Performance information is available for the Council and Community.
 3 Develop and maintain a long term financial plan covering 10 years incorporating asset management plan expenditure projections with a sustainable funding position outcome.
 Sustainable funding model to provide our services.
-4 Develop and annually review the strategic asset management plan covering at least 10 years for all major asset classes (80% of asset value).
+4 Develop and periodically review the strategic asset management plan covering at least 10 years for all major asset classes (80% of asset value).
 Identification of services needed by our customers and the required funding to optimise 'whole of life' costs.
-5 Review and update the strategic asset management plan and long term financial plans after adoption of annual budgets.
+5 Review and update the Strategic Asset Management Plan and Long Term Financial Plans when adoption Council's Operational Plan.
 Communicate any consequence of funding decisions on service levels and service risks.
 We are aware of changes to service levels and costs arising from budget decisions.
-6 Develop and maintain a risk register of operational and service delivery risks showing current risk levels, risk management treatments and report regularly to the Council on current highlevel risks.
+6 Develop and maintain a risk register of operational and service delivery risks showing current risk levels, risk management treatments and report regularly to the Council on current high-level risks.
 Risk management of operational and service delivery risks is an integral part of governance.
 7 Ensure Council decisions are made from accurate and current information in the asset register, on service level performance and costs and 'whole of life' costs.
 Improved decision making and greater value for money.
 8 Report on our resources and operational capability to deliver the services needed by our customers in the annual report.
 Services delivery is matched to available resources and operational capabilities.
 9 Ensure responsibilities for asset management are identified and incorporated into staff position descriptions.
 Responsibility for asset management is defined.
-10 Implement an improvement plan to realise 'core' maturity for the financial and asset management competencies within 2 years.
+10 Implement an improvement plan to realise 'core' maturity for the financial and asset management competencies within two years.
 Improved financial and asset management capacity within the organisation.
-11 Report regularly to the Council by on the development and implementation of the asset management improvement program.
-Oversight of resource allocation and performance.